Windsor Town Quarry Park and Tramways Substation No. 6: Description

 The former Brisbane City Council Tramway Substation No. 6 and Windsor Town Quarry Park occupy an irregular block that is part of an island of land, bounded by Goodacre and Flaherty Streets and Lutwyche Road, that also contains the former Windsor Shire Council Chambers, the Hawkins Street road reserve and a former Energex substation on separate lots.

 The quarry face to the western side dominates the park.
 This sheer rock wall is topped by a brilliant splash of bougainvillea, which adds to its landmark qualities.
 It rises abruptly from a level grassed area.
-A path runs throughs the park on a north–south axis.
+A path runs through the park on a north–south axis.
 Recently constructed sandstone clad gateposts mark the entrance from Lutwyche Road.
 Bedded out plantings edge the park along Lutwyche Road and there are also plantings of ornamental trees scattered about the park.

 There is a small, asphalted car park to the south and the former tramways substation is at the northern end of the park close to Lutwyche Road.
 It is a two-storey building of austere appearance, symmetrical in form, and has load-bearing walls of red glazed bricks set on a concrete plinth.
 The roof is hipped and is clad with modern coated metal sheeting.
 The front of the building is divided into bays by brick pilasters and has a decorative cornice of moulded render with small square openings set below wide eaves.
 The front entrance is placed centrally below a square window set with multiple panes of glass.
 There are fixed rectangular windows of similar style in the flanking bays and on the sides of the substation.
 These windows are steel framed and have exterior mesh security grilles.
 The doors to the front and side of the building have metal roller shutters.
 There is a later addition in the form of a single story skillion roofed section to the rear to which a brick toilet has been added.

 The interior of the substation is painted and the ceilings are clad in fibrous cement sheeting with timber battens.
 The floors are concrete and there is a suspended mezzanine floor accessed by a steel ladder.
 The internal space is divided by a brick wall, which has a doorway at the northern end and an opening adjacent to the site of the rectifier at the southern end.
 Marks on the rear section show where the AC and DC cubicles have been removed.

 The steel gantry survives and appears to be functional.
 Any remaining evidence for machinery mountings on the floor are obscured by timber flooring in the transformer room and material stored in the rectifier room.
 Marks and fixings on walls indicated where equipment was once attached.